Cajac/picoCTF-Writeups/picoCTF_2022/Reverse_Engineering/bloat.py.md

 print(flag)
 ```

-The result isn't perfect but lets end the deobfuscation exercise there.
+The result isn't perfect but let's end the deobfuscation exercise there.

 For additional information, please see the references below.